Thynamite/MKS22X-FinalProject_PvZ/README.md

   -Created a bullet class
   -Created a timer for the bullets' generation
   -Added damage function to the bullets, only works on non-moving zombies

+# Tuesday June 4th

+-Brandon
+  - Attempted start to lawnmowers, but they won't move and thus won't be one-use
+  - Uploaded and loaded some images for the objects in setup

+# Wednesday June 5th - Friday June 7th

+-Brandon
+  - Brainstorming remaining features and solutions to issues (not much success)

+# Sunday June 9th

+-Brandon
+  - Uploaded remaining images by placing pimage as a instance variable rather than only instantiating in setup
+  - Created a sunflower class to produce sun and be placed down
+  - Adjusted bullet damage, image,  disappearing on impact and making sure that they all don't disappear when something dies
+  - Loss screen
+  - Created plant menu to select either plant
+  - Changed mousepressed to indicate a selected plant with a highlight, instead of a dragged thing
+  - Cheat codes to give sun and speed up game
+  - Moved zombie spawns back to be delayed
+  - Made centering of plants, though it may end up a bit far away due to mathematical errors
+  - General touchups, but still buggy
+  - Update and finish readme